 - Check my Notes—atomic insights (most of them still being rewritten).

-- Check my People—summaries and quotes from my favorite thinkers.
+- Check my People—summaries and quotes from my favorite thinkers (my recent favorite is Sherlock Holmes).

 The numbering at the beginning of each note (e.g., 7-1a) is a manually implemented Zettelkasten system.
 It’s how I keep track of each note in my mental palace, but you can disregard them.